ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-learn to use and select different optimizer
+to learn how to use and select different optimizer, because it modifies model’s parameters like weights and learning rate, which helps to increase accuracy and reduce overall loss.

 ### Results: